bmaunde/guidelines/checklists/rest_api_checklist.md

 It is important to ensure that all the relevant checklists are satisfied before integrating code or configuration into the develop branch.

 ## Endpoints
-- [ ] All endpoints are using nouns relating to the resources being interacted with
+- [ ] All endpoints are named correctly using nouns not verbs
-- [ ] All the nouns are plural
+- [ ] All endpoint resources are - the nouns - are in plural form
 - [ ] Unique keys are used as part of the URL for all endpoints relating to an individual resource
 - [ ] Relations between parent and child arent reflected in the endpoint flow